Wills & intestacy

 Whether there's a will or not, we explain what it means for you — executor duties, intestacy rules, and how to find a will.

 Whether someone you love has died without making a will, or you're trying to understand your responsibilities as an executor, this section guides you through the key processes.
-We cover intestacy rules, what executors actually do, how to track down a will, and what to do if you believe a will should be challenged.
+We cover how to write a will, the intestacy rules that apply when there isn't one, what executors do, how to track down a will, and what to do if you believe a will should be challenged.

 If there's no will: intestacy rules in England and Wales